alexandrkadai/PonPon/README.md

 Portfolio Project:
-An E-Commerce application build with Reactv18.
+An E-Commerce application build with Reactv18: Hooks, Context, Observeables.
-Build with functional and Class components.
+Build with Functional and Class components.
+Database and login authentication provided by Goggle Firebase.
 Styled layout using Sass.
-Metodology of naming and styled is BEM.